Skip to main content

 2. Annotate the file from the Doc Viewer using the annotation tools available in the editor.
 Changes are automatically saved.

-3. When you are finished, click the following:
+3. When you are finished, click:

 1. Elementary: I'm Done